ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = 2.2.0 =

-We use cron job to purge for this version to remove delay when purge the cache, you might get some error like the cache is not cleared, that is because the cron job to your site is broken, you can add this to your `wp-config.php` to use old behavior:
+We use cron job to purge for this version to remove delay when purge the cache, you might get some error like the cache is not cleared in some very specific environment, that is because the cron job to your site is broken, you can add this to your `wp-config.php` to use old behavior:

 `$fsckeycdn_no_cron = true;`